Like other expressions, economic categories reflect reality, and the term royalty isn't an exception.

 See the Oxford English Dictionary.
 Cite: “royalty, n.”

-Late 15th century, noted by the Oxford English Dictionary, is much after the Norman conquest of England (circa 1066) and, for example, we don’t find the lemma or headword “roial” in the Domesday Book (a record of a survey of English lands and landholdings made for tax collection purposes by order of William the Conqueror in 1086.
+Late 15th century, noted by the Oxford English Dictionary, is much after the Norman conquest of England (circa 1066).
+E.g., we don’t find the lemma or headword “roial” in the Domesday Book (a record of a survey of English lands and landholdings made for tax collection purposes by order of William the Conqueror in 1086.
 First known use of Domesday Book: 1591).

 Thus, from this cursory finding, we infer that royalty payments for minerals (ownership rights belonging to the crown or royalty) and then also for copyright, patent, and trademark rights are a recent form of payment in European economic history.

 For a survey of some of these preclassical economists, see Tony Aspromourgos, On the Origins of Classical Economics, Routledge, 1996 (covering William Petty (English economist, born 1623), Richard Cantillon, François Quesnay (French economist, born 1694), James Steuart, and Adam Smith).
-It’s telling that no results for “royalty” were found in Aspromourgos’s survey.
+It’s telling that no result for the stemma “royal*” is found in Aspromourgos’s survey.
+See also Ronald Meek (editor), Precursors of Adam Smith (1750 - 1775), Rowman & Littlefield, 1973, with no reference to royal.

 Nearer our time, Colin Clark's The National Income (1924-1931) (Macmillan, 1932) (an early treatment of UK national accounts) considers wages and salaries, profits, and rent; however, there is no entry for royalty income or royalty expense.
 Likewise, there is no separate treatment of royalties in the United Nations System of National Accounts (SNA, 2008), which is the agreed platform of the United Nations, OECD, World Bank, IMF, and the statistics division of most countries for compiling GDP data and its major income components.
 See https://unstats.un.org/unsd/nationalaccount/docs/SNA2008.pdf